 - The typical Graduate Community Fellow position runs September 1 through May 31; however, other term lengths are possible depending upon the nature of the position.
 See position descriptions for position-specific information.

-- Graduate Community Fellows will receive a stipend of $630 per month for the duration of the appointment period as compensation for an average of 10 hours a week.
+- Graduate Community Fellows will receive a stipend of $675 per month (effective September 1, 2015) for the duration of the appointment period as compensation for an average of 10 hours a week.
 Duties are outlined in each Fellow’s position description.

 - A Fellow can be dismissed prior to the end of the appointment for conduct considered detrimental to the Office of the Dean for Graduate Education, or for failure to live up to his/her responsibilities as a Fellow.
 Should a Fellow be dismissed, the payment of his/her stipend will cease.